This is part one of a two-part blog post series on cottage succession planning in Michigan. You can view part two here.

 When the COVID-19 crisis hit, many predicted calamitous economic consequences.
 With record-high unemployment and a plunge in gross domestic product, there has been a severe plunge in economic activity across the United States.
 However, few anticipated that a mere four months after the pandemic took hold in Michigan and across the country, we would see record home sales driven by low mortgage rates and flight from dense urban areas.

-The Wall Street Journal recently reported that in New York City the luxury real-estate market has been delivered a “stunning gut-punch” due to the COVID-19 crisis.
+In 2020, the Wall Street Journal reported that in New York City the luxury real-estate market has been delivered a “stunning gut-punch” due to the COVID-19 crisis.
 Meanwhile, the Detroit Free Press reported that Michigan’s “Up North” cottage market has “become a red-hot market this summer, and not just despite COVID-19, but perhaps because of it,” with sale prices up as much as 10% from a year ago in some areas.

 With plentiful access to fresh water and beautiful natural landscapes, Michigan has always been a desirable place to own a cottage.
 In fact, the National Association of Home Builders estimates that 50 percent of second homes in the United States are located in eight states, with Michigan being one of them.